Last Updated on June 3, 2021 by scottkandh

 As a self-proclaimed Trekkie, I’m curious to see how many of the episodes that I’ll be able to recognize by the name of the episode and it’s corresponding images.
 By watching the television show I can normally tell which episode of Star Trek it is within the first couple of minutes.

 My challenge to you while you are looking at these is to do the same.
 So I’ve written this blog post in a different fashion.
 If you want to partake in this challenge here’s how you’d go about it.
-Scroll your mouse down so that you see the bottom of the picture and see if it you can recognize it or not with just two clues (the name and the images).
+Scroll your mouse down so that you see the bottom of the picture and see if you can recognize it (the entire episode) with just three or four poster covers.
 Score 1 point for each that you got right.
 Use the table at the bottom of this to keep track of your score.
 The table at the bottom also links to each episode.